Pat Schroeder: Cultural references, influence, and awards

 In 1979, the Supersisters trading card set was produced and distributed; one of the cards featured Schroeder's name and picture.

 Schroeder was inducted into the Colorado Women's Hall of Fame in 1985.
 She was inducted into the National Women's Hall of Fame in 1995.

-In 1988, Schroeder was parodied in a "Saturday Night Live" skit in which she was portrayed by Nora Dunn as the moderator of the 1988 Republican Primary debate.
+In 1988, Schroeder was parodied in a Saturday Night Live skit in which she was portrayed by Nora Dunn as the moderator of a Republican Primary debate.
 At the start of the skit the character makes a humorous reference to Schroeder's tearful withdrawal as a Democratic candidate for president in 1987.
-Along with Dunn in the skit were Dana Carvey (portraying George Bush), Dan Aykroyd (Bob Dole), Phil Hartman (Jack Kemp), Al Franken (Pat Robertson) and Kevin Nealon (Pete DuPont).
+Along with Dunn in the skit were Dana Carvey (portraying George Bush), Dan Aykroyd (Bob Dole), Phil Hartman (Jack Kemp), Al Franken (Pat Robertson) and Kevin Nealon (Pete du Pont).

 During the 1995 budget debates, after Democrats claimed that Social Security payments would leave seniors with no choice but to eat dog food, Rush Limbaugh said in jest that he was going to get his mother a can opener.
 Schroeder denounced Limbaugh's remark on the floor of the House.

 Schroeder contributed the piece "Running for Our Lives: Electoral Politics" to the 2003 anthology Sisterhood Is Forever: The Women's Anthology for a New Millennium, edited by Robin Morgan.

 She was honored by the National Research Center for Women & Families in 2006 for her lifetime of achievements with a Foremother Award.

 She was elected to the Common Cause National Governing Board in 2010.

+In April 2015, the visitor center at the Rocky Mountain Arsenal Wildlife Refuge was named in honor of Schroeder for her relentless work in Congress investigating the Rocky Mountain Arsenal's nerve gas stores and fighting for their clean-up.

 Schroeder was portrayed by Jan Radcliff in the 2016 HBO film Confirmation.